Journeys PDF 2021

 This year's Journeys contains 296 submissions from student authors representing 49 countries of origin and 32 Adult Basic Education programs.
 Journeys is also available in print!
 Purchase print copies of Journeys.

 Journeys contains an accompanying curriculum unit geared toward high-intermediate to advanced ESL learners.
 The learning objectives below are aligned with the College and Career Readiness Standards (CCRS) and the Transitions Integration Framework (TIF).
 For more information about the CCRS and the TIF, visit atlasabe.org.

 In response to COVID-19, each lesson in the Journeys curriculum unit now contains suggested activity modifications for the virtual classroom.
-These activity ideas are available only in the PDF version of Journeys 2020.
 The modifications are labeled with the tag VIRTUAL CLASS IDEA and were designed to eliminate the need for printing and advance distribution of materials.
 These ideas rely primarily on the features available on the Zoom platform.

 After the unit, learners will be able to: